Pbhacks/CulturalXchange/README.md

 ### Installation

-To run the frontend, follow these steps:
+To run the Backend, follow these steps:

 1. Navigate to the `Backend` directory: